dailystory/docs/articles/changelog/2018/april.md

 	description: 'Product Updates for April 2018'
 }
 # DailyStory Product Updates for April 2018
+## April 11, 2018
+* Feature: better about page with tenant uid when custom domain for validation

 ## April 10, 2018
 * Feature: working on LinkedIn single sign on
 * Refactor: removed Workflow.css and integrated with forms